Enter a UK place or postcode for local forecast

-The seasonal outlook is updated every three months.
-Forecast availability is: Spring - March 1st, Summer - June 1st, Autumn - September 1st, Winter - December 1st.
+The seasonal forecast is updated every three months.
+Spring - March 1st, Summer - June 1st, Autumn - September 1st, Winter - December 1st.

 Important note about long range weather forecasts: It is considered impossible to say with certainty what the weather will be like more than a few days ahead in the UK.
 Long range forecasts on TheWeatherOutlook have not been independently verified, and we make no claims for their accuracy.
 A range of factors including seasonal computer models, recent weather patterns, sea surface temperatures and teleconnections are considered when making the forecasts.

 On balance the winter is expected to be colder and drier than recent ones with snowfall more widespread and disruptive than in any winter since 2012/13.
 However forecast confidence is low and background levels of warmth mean a milder outcome is still considered very possible.

 Temperatures are expected to be below the long term average over the three month period.

 Over the three month period rainfall levels are expected to be slightly below average.

 Slightly below average.

 The month starts on a quiet note and temperatures trend upwards.
 There will be some patchy rain but also a good deal of dry weather.
 Towards the end of the first week wet and windy weather pushes across all regions.
 Once that clears it is expected to turn much colder with a risk of wintry showers in all regions but particularly the north.
 Night-time frosts become widespread during the second week.